 - 5-6 cups sliced fresh strawberries

-- 2 tablespoons strawberry jam
+- 2 tablespoons strawberry jam or preserves

-- 2 cups all purpose flour
+- 2 cups (250g) all purpose flour, see note

 - 1 tablespoon baking powder

 - 6 tablespoons (85g) chilled unsalted butter , cut into small cubes

 - 1 scant cup chilled heavy whipping cream